Xue

 Xue is the pinyin romanization of the Chinese surname 薛 (Xuē).
 It is romanized as Hsüeh in Wade-Giles.
 In Hong Kong and Macau it is usually romanized through its Cantonese pronunciation Sit.
-In Korean, it corresponds to Seol (설), in Japanese to Setsu and in Vietnamese to Tiết. in Indonesia and Netherlands, it is commonly spelled as Siek.
+In Korean, it corresponds to Seol (설), in Japanese to Setsu and in Vietnamese to Tuyết. in Indonesia and Netherlands, it is commonly spelled as Siek.
 According to the 2010 Chinese Census, it is the 76th most common surname in China, a sharp decline from 48th in 1982.
 In a study by geneticist Yuan Yida on the distribution of Chinese surnames, people who carry the name Xue are dispersed throughout the country and is most heavily concentrated in Shanxi.
 It is the 68th name on the Hundred Family Surnames poem.

 Origin

-The surname traces back to the State of Xue in what is modern day Shandong.
+The surname traces back to the State of Xue in what is modern-day Shandong.
 Yu the Great (大禹), founding emperor of the Xia dynasty, bestowed upon his minister Xi Zhong the title Marquis of Xue in gratitude for his invention of the Chinese chariot; Xi Zhong's descendants subsequently bore Xue as their clan name.

-Sinicized descendants of various non-Han Chinese peoples also adopted Xue as their surname, including the Turkic Tiele Xueyantuo tribe, the Xianbei Chigan clan and several Manchu clans such as Sakda Hala, Sue Hala, Sunit Hala etc.
+Sinicized descendants of various non-Han Chinese peoples also adopted Xue as their surname, including the Turkic Tiele Xueyantuo tribe, the Xianbei Chigan clan, and several Manchu clans such as Sakda Hala, Sue Hala, Sunit Hala, etc.